openstack-infra/zuul-jobs/roles/bindep/README.rst

 file to produce a list of required distro packages that do not exist and then install the missing packages.

-Role Variables
+**Role Variables**

-bindep_dir
+.. zuul:rolevar:: bindep_dir
+   :default: .

    The directory to look for bindep files in.
-Defaults to current directory.

-bindep_profile
+.. zuul:rolevar:: bindep_profile

    A specific bindep profile to request.
-Defaults to empty.

-bindep_file
+.. zuul:rolevar:: bindep_file

    Path to a specific bindep file to read from.

-bindep_command
+.. zuul:rolevar:: bindep_command

    Path to the bindep command.
 Defaults to unset which will look for a system installed bindep.
 If bindep_command is not found, bindep will be installed into a temporary virtualenv.

-bindep_fallback
+.. zuul:rolevar:: bindep_fallback

-  Path to a bindep fallback file to be used if no bindep file can be found in `bindep_dir`.
+   Path to a bindep fallback file to be used if no bindep file can be found in :zuul:rolevar:`bindep.bindep_dir`.